mrgarnett5/Calculate/README.md

 # MG INSTANT TC
 Are you having trouble figuring out how much you owe in tip after dinner?

-Maybe your math skills are little rusty
+Maybe your math skills are little a rusty

 Or you're just tired of carrying a paper and pencil to dinner